Adding a Lifeline to your Knitting: Video Tutorial

 Time to SAVE THOSE STITCHES before they fall!
 Learn how to Add a lifeline to your knitting in three different ways.

-What is a Lifeline (sometimes spelled life line):
+What is a Lifeline (sometimes spelled life line)?

 Notes About using a Lifeline in your Knitting:

 When using a lifeline in your next knitting project there are a few things that you should remember.
-Selecting the material that you will use for your life line is important.
-You will want to select something that is a thiner weight than the project that you are doing.
-Typically I go turn to crochet thread since it is the thinest I can find and works really well in most cases.
-Crochet thread does not stick to wool so you won’t have an issue when you go to remove it at the end of your project.
+Selecting the material you’ll use for your life line is important.
+You should select something that is a finer weight than the project that you are doing.
+Typically, I use crochet thread since it is the thinnest I can find and works really well in most cases.
+Crochet thread does not stick to wool, so you won’t have an issue when you remove it later.

 Afterthought Lifelines in your Knitting: